farisachugthai/ipython/docs/source/index.rst

   performing many tasks related to IPython or the operating system.

-* A rich configuration system with easy switching between different setups (simpler than changing :envvar:`$PYTHONSTARTUP` environment variables every time).
+* A rich configuration system with easy switching between different setups (simpler than changing :envvar:`PYTHONSTARTUP` environment variables every time).

 * Session logging and reloading.